GodMod/godmod.github.io/pages/oauthprovider/oauthprovider_userapi.md

 The User-API requires authentication by using an Access Token.
 Also, an JWT Token can be used to access this API.

+You can pass the Access/JWT Token using the GET or POST param `access_token`.

 ```php
 $request = new HTTPRequest('https://test.eqdkp-plus.eu/wcf/oauth-user/?access_token='.$data['access_token']);
 $request->execute();
 ```

-You can pass the Access/JWT Token using the GET or POST param `access_token`, or using the HTTP Header `AUTHORIZATION` and pass the Bearer Token like this:
+Or the token can be passed by using the HTTP Header `Authorization` like this:

 ```php
 $request = new HTTPRequest('https://test.eqdkp-plus.eu/wcf/oauth-user/');